EnMasseProject/enmasse/mqtt-over-amqp/docs/operations_connection.md

 # Connection

+The FE needs an attached link with sender role to the Will Service control address.
+It should have QoS level 1 (AT_LEAST_ONCE) so the attached link should have :

+* rcv-settle-mode : first (0)
+* snd-settle-mode : unsettled (0)

 The MQTT client sends a _CONNECT_ message to the FE which maps the message to the following AMQP messages.

 **AMQP_WILL** : sent to the WS in order to provide “will” information.